 Consider focusing on science and math courses in school to help you prepare for this role.
 If you have previous education or experience in the medical field, you may have a higher chance of being selected as a combat medic.

-You will need to be a U.S. citizen or have a green card to be eligible to join the military, although the armed forces do sometimes grant exceptions.
+You must be a U.S. citizen or have a green card to be eligible to join the military, although the armed forces do sometimes grant exceptions.
 A criminal history may also affect your ability to join.
 A recruiter can answer your questions about whether your specific circumstances will affect your eligibility.

-To apply to join the Army, speak to a recruiter and provide your personal information and identifying documents, such as your driver's license, social security card and high school diploma.
+To apply to join the U.S. Army, connect with a recruiter and provide your personal information and identifying documents, such as your driver's license, Social Security card and high school diploma.
 The recruiter will help you complete all the paperwork and schedule the testing you will need to complete as part of your application.

-3. Undergo testing for entry into the Army
+3. Undergo testing for entry into the U.S. Army

 Once you have completed the requisite paperwork and interview with the recruiter, you will need to take the Armed Services Vocational Aptitude Battery (ASVAB) test.
 The ASVAB is a series of questions designed to test your understanding of various subjects, such as math, science, electronics and reading.
 The military uses this test to determine which position you are most suited for.